 We sing locally, as well as internationally, so concerts are regular in Petersfield and Portsmouth.

 We have links with choirs in Europe.
 In Budapest, we joined with the world-class Budapest Monteverdi Korus to give the first Anglo-Hungarian performance of Spem; in Lisbon with Portugal’s premier cathedral choir, the Coro Santa Maria de Belem; and in Krakow with the prize-winning Marianski Choir.

 Much of our work is pioneering: in our early years the choir was highly regarded in Spain for re-introducing the public to composers such as Vivanco and Guerrero; more recently, UK premières of works by American composers (including Whitacre) have been given.
 We gave the world premiere of Rodrigo’s Cantico de San Francisco at the Queen Elizabeth Hall in London.

-In 2019 we are visiting Utrecht, in the Netherlands.
+In 2019 we visited Utrecht, in the Netherlands.
 Our friends and supporters also join us for social events and tours.